-What will Shahid-Mira wear to Deep-Veer's wedding?
+What will Shahid-Mira wear to DeepVeer's reception?

 Sara Ali Khan

-New kid on the block Sara Ali Khan has much to look forward to with almost back-to-back releases -- Kedarnath and Simbaa.
+The new kid on the block has much to look forward to with almost back-to-back releases -- Kedarnath and Simbaa.

-The party begins at co-star Ranveer's wedding celebration.
+The party continues at co-star Ranveer's reception.

 Rekha

 Rekha in her trademark kanjeevaram and ruby lips is a regular sight on the celebrity red carpet.
-Deepika-Ranveer should be no exception.
+The Deepika-Ranveer reception should be no exception.

 this